EvaMaeRey/everyday_ggplot2_extension/README.md

 <!-- badges: end -->

-Everyday ggplot2 extension is a resource for people that want to get into ggplot2 extension but might not be confident of how to do so (‘absolute newcomers’).
+‘everyday ggplot2 extension’ is a resource for people that want to get into ggplot2 extension but might not be confident of how to do so (‘absolute newcomers’).
+It introduces some new points of entry including in education materials (recipes) and networking spaces.

 ‘Everyday’ is meant in the sense of *ordinary* – you don’t need to create a flashy ggplot2 extension for it to ‘count’.
 You don’t need to have lots of people using the extension.
 You don’t need the extension to be on CRAN or write a package for the extension.
 You don’t even need a hex sticker\!
 It is nice if the extension does some work for you or just makes you happy.
+Package development know-how can be complementary to ggplot2 extension, but are NOT a prerequisite and lack of that knowledge shouldn’t hold back the extension curious\!

 ‘Everyday’ is also meant in the sense of *frequent* – practicing ggplot2 extension will probably make you better at extension - you’ll be in a